mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 **[TODO] The score function estimator of the ELBO.**

-The score function estimator is particularly popular because it is unbiased, flexible, and it does not impose any restriction over $$p_{\theta}(x)$$ or $$f(x)$$.
-However, a major issue is that is has large variance.
-Let's see what does this implies.

 The pathwise gradient estimator
 -------------------------------

 Another way to estimate the gradient consists of differentiating the cost function $$f(x)$$ through the random variable $$x$$, which encodes the pathway from the target parameters $$\boldsymbol{\theta}$$.
 This approach is the one used in the pathwise gradient estimator.
 The pathwise estimator also appears under several names, such as process derivative, pathwise derivative, and more recently as the reparameterisation trick.
-A well know application of the reparameterization trick is in the context of Variational Auto-Encoders (VAEs), where is used for backpropagation through a stochastic hidden layer.
+A well know application of the reparameterization trick is in the context of Variational Auto-Encoders (VAEs), where is used for backpropagating through a stochastic hidden layer.

 In the previous section we noted that the score function estimator has a large variance, meaning that the resulting signal does a poor job at finding the parameters we are interested in.
 The pathwise estimator solve this issue, since it has low variance, but on the other hand it requires a differentiable cost function and the possibility to reparameterize the  measure $$p_{\theta}(x)$$.
 The idea behind the pathwise estimator is to exploit the structural property of the system.
 In particular, here we care about the sequence of transformations that are applied to the stochastic component affecting the overall objective.
 Those transformations pass through the measure and into the cost function.